AlexHarker/AHarker_Externals/descriptors/descriptors~/Notes.md

   1 - foote and mkl to 0.0 for difference between silent frames 2 - pitch to inf for no pitch found

-* Need to check lags and other things with fftparams that have mismatch window and FFT
+* Need to check lags and other things with fftparams that have mismatch window and FFT [all correct]

 * Look at user messages/feedback [completed]